Mar 17 2015

 Nancy White, Full Circle Associates (http://www.fullcirc.com)

-When communities are dispersed in any sense, things can fragment and diffuse until, poof, there is nothing left.
+Online events, be they synchronous or asynchronous, can provide a moment in time for focus.
+When groups are dispersed in any sense, things can fragment and diffuse until, poof, there is nothing left.
 Migrating groups to online space can also be a “lost in space” experience if there is no structure in that time or space.

 Online events, like offline events, can provide a focal point for an online migration, or regular punctuation for communities to stop, reflect, touch base or work intensively for a short period of time.
 Like a tall cool beer in the afternoon, they can make a break from ongoing activities to connect and focus.
 Or like a workshop, they can focus a group on tasks and deliverables within a fixed time frame.

 - Articulate the purpose of the event.
 Is the purpose it compelling enough to draw a group online?
-Inspire people to come back more than once?
-Is it simple enough that one participant could describe it to another person easily?
+Inspire people to come back more than once and check on responses/engage in the asynchronous conversation?
+Is the purpose or value proposition simple enough that one participant could describe it to another person easily?
 Does it articulate or make sense within the target audience’s domain, practice and community?
 Does it reflect the community and emerge from the community’s ongoing collaboration?

 - Assess the users/participants needs.
 Don’t just start designing, but create a design that reflects purpose, duration and user needs.
 Better yet, include members in the design process (participatory design) if possible.
 Some questions to think about: